 For children ages three to twelve, play can be a more effective means of self-expression than even words.
 It follows that the psychotherapeutic approach known as play therapy is one of the premier approaches for helping children process their repressed thoughts and emotions to achieve healing and growth.

 Therapeutic play is appropriate for all children.
 For those with social and emotional challenges, play therapy teaches better communication skills and behaviors, allowing more positive interactions with others.
-Learning disabilities, behavioral disorders, anxiety, depression, and attention deficit and autism spectrum disorders also respond to play therapy.
-And for children who are experiencing or have experienced stress in their lives, including divorce, trauma, family crisis, illness, and changes in their environment, play therapy has been proven effective as well.
+Learning disabilities, behavioral disorders, anxiety, depression, attention deficit, and autism spectrum disorders also respond to play therapy.
+And for children who are experiencing or have experienced stress in their lives, including divorce, trauma, family crisis, illness, and changes in their environment, this therapy has been proven effective as well.

 This cathartic and healing treatment is not only for children, either.
 Adults can also benefit from play therapy, both on their own and with the help of one of our skilled therapists.